Masterbuilt Electric Smoker Mailbox Mod

 The vent has a tab that's bent down to stop it from turning past the vent hole.
 I used a pair of pliers to bend the tab up so it's flush with the rest of the vent.
 Next I held the vent against the mailbox door, marked the center and drilled a hole.
 Then I mounted the vent to the mailbox door with the bolt and nut.

 I decided to use the dremel and a grout removal bit (that's the only bit I had that would work) to make the vent holes match the vent cover.
 It required a lot of careful cutting.
 In retrospect I probably should have just drilled some vent holes and moved on.
+I suspect that keeping the vent closer to the bottom of the door may help to keep the chips going.

 I got the vents cut.
 Not perfect, but it'll work.
 Next is the "guts" inside the smoker.

 Since this stuff isn't doing much anymore, I figured I'd take it out.
 It's only held in my 2 screws and 1 bolt.
 I put a cheap aluminum pan over the heating coil.
+Update - I've removed the aluminum pan and the heating coil is doing fine.
+The water pan keeps almost all of the drippings off it.

 Time for an actual test.